uozuAho/orgcat/readme.md

     - once all orgs are categorised, they get a thank you message
 - admin
     - can download survey results at any time
+    - no auth needed, anyone can view admin page

 ## non functional
 - survey should initially load in < 1s